-The PureAir system reduces concentrations of pollutants through a process called photocatalytic oxidation (PCO).
+The PureAir and PureAir S systems reduce concentrations of pollutants through a process called photocatalytic oxidation (PCO).
 Similar to the process used by the Department of Defense to combat germ warfare, PCO combines nature's three most powerful air purifiers:

 - Ultraviolet light